siraben/website/_posts/2020-02-25-translating_cl.md

 run a = a & runComp & runExceptT & flip evalState initState
 ```

-Now, we want run the assembler.
+Now, we want to run the assembler.
 Something like this;

 ```
 λ> [addi "x" 3] :: FracComp repr => [repr [Rational]]